 Mapping the logical destination to the physical address containing the queue and host names is the responsibility of physical routing.

-The preferred way of configuring the physical routing is via the instance mapping file.
+The preferred way of configuring the physical routing is via an instance mapping file.

 When using instance mapping:

-- The settings will have no effect on audit and error queues.
+- The settings have no effect on audit and error queues.

-- publishing: The publisher will publish messages only to endpoint instances that have subscribed to the events, ignoring the settings in the mapping file (the adress of the subscriber that was provided in the subscription messgae will be used).
+- publishing: The publisher publishes messages only to endpoint instances that have subscribed to the events, ignoring the settings in the mapping file (the address of the subscriber that was provided in the subscription messgae is used).

-- subscribing: Subscription messages will be sent to all publisher instances listed in the instance mapping file.
+- subscribing: Subscription messages are sent to all publisher instances listed in the instance mapping file.

-The instance mapping file is a simple XML file that has to be located either on a local hard drive or a network drive.
-When using MSMQ as the transport, NServiceBus will automatically look for an
+The instance mapping file is a simple XML file that must be located either on a local hard drive or a network drive.
+When using MSMQ as the transport, NServiceBus automatically looks for an

 instance-mapping. file in

 AppDomain.BaseDirectory.
 In this case specify the path using the